-Respondents were asked if they faced any difficulties in understanding the information in WMC; 47 percent found difficulties owing to inconsistencies between the manual entry by meter reader and actual reading, and missing details on payable charges.
+Respondents were asked if they faced any difficulties in understanding the information in WMC; 47 per cent of them found inconsistencies between the manual entry by meter-reader/assessor and actual meter reading.
 Further, they also pointed out that information on consumption, slab-wise tariffs, and break-up of other charges is not available.